 Members can enjoy numerous benefits such as unlocking access to catered hospitality and tier-specific restaurants, as well as more food outlets:

-01- The Three Lions
+01- The Three Lions (Level 2)

-02- Club Gourmet Burgers
+02- Club Gourmet Burgers (level 2)

-03- The Lioness
+03- The Lioness (Level 2- 248)

 As the sister gastropub of the Three Lions, this expansive location offers plenty of pub food favourites – beer, wine and delicious food.

-04- Tides Taste of the Sea
+04- Tides Taste of the Sea (Level 2)

 This restaurant fulfils all your seafood needs – including excellent fish and chips, seafood platters and scampi.

-05- The Butcher’s Block
+05- The Butcher’s Block (Level 2 – 207, 246)

-01- Wembley History
+01- Wembley’s Rich History

 This current version of Wembley Stadium has been open since 2007.
-It replaced the original, which has its origins back in 1923 and was initially known as the Empire Stadium because it was built to host the British Empire Exhibit in 1924.
+It replaced the original, which has its origins back in 1923 and was initially known as the Empire Stadium because it got built to host the British Empire Exhibit in 1924.

-It is also the second-largest stadium on the continent.
+It is also the second-largest Stadium on the continent.

 02- Wembley Event Days

-It was followed by the charity concerts Live Earth and Concert for Diana.
+That concert got followed by the charity concerts Live Earth and Concert for Diana.
 Since then, Wembley Stadium has hosted numerous concerts and shows for international acts such as Muse, AC/DC, Oasis, Coldplay, Madonna, Beyonce, and Taylor Swift.

-The stadium has also been the chosen venue for the Challenge Cup rugby final, the NFL’s London Games Series, and several UEFA Champions League finals.
+The Stadium has also been the chosen venue for the Challenge Cup rugby final, the NFL’s London Games Series, and several UEFA Champions League finals.

 What Are Typical Food Prices At Wembley Stadium?- Conclusion